trentagon/trentagon.github.io/pages/about.md

 # About me

-I am Trent B. Thomas. \
-I am based out of Seattle (95%) and Philadelphia (5%). \
-I am from Southern New Jersey. \
-I am a diehard fan of Philadelphia sports teams, as painful as it may be. \
-I am an avid soccer player. \
+Hello, I am Trent B. Thomas.
+I am originally from a town in Southern New Jersey just outside of Camden, NJ and Philadelphia, PA.
+Because of this, I am a diehard fan of all Philadelphia sports teams, as painful as it may be.
+In my free time, I am an avid soccer player, runner, and reader.
-I am interested in chess and self-sustaining aquariums. \
-I am a cat person.

 <img src="/assets/pfp_2023.JPG" alt="Profile Picture" style="width: 100%;"/>